yandex-cloud/docs/en/_includes/mdb/mch-dbms-user-settings.md

 * **Distinct overflow mode**{#setting-distinct-overflow-mode} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-sql }}

-   Determines {{ CH }} behavior when the amount of data when running the `SELECT DISTINCT` query [exceeds the limits]({{ ch.docs }}/operations/settings/query-complexity/#restrictions-on-query-complexity):
+   Determines {{ CH }} behavior when the amount of data when running a `SELECT DISTINCT` query [exceeds the limits]({{ ch.docs }}/operations/settings/query-complexity/#restrictions-on-query-complexity):
-   * `throw`: Abort query and return an error.
+   * `throw`: Abort query execution and return an error.
-   * `break`: Return partial result.
+   * `break`: Return a partial result.

    By default, the value is not set (equivalent to `throw`).

 * **Distributed aggregation memory efficient**{#setting-distributed-aggregation-memory-efficient} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-sql }}

-   Determines whether the memory saving mode for distributed aggregation should be enabled.
+   Defines whether to enable memory saving mode for distributed aggregation.

    Under distributed query processing, remote servers perform [external aggregation](#setting-max-bytes-before-external-group-by).
 Enable this setting to reduce the memory footprint on the server initiating the query.

-   By default, the memory saving mode is disabled.
+   By default, memory saving mode is disabled.

    For more information, see the [{{ CH }} documentation]({{ ch.docs }}/sql-reference/statements/select/group-by/#select-group-by-in-external-memory).

 * **Distributed ddl task timeout**{#setting-distributed-ddl-task-timeout} {{ tag-all }}

-   Sets the response timeout to DDL queries from all cluster hosts.
-If a DDL query is not run against all hosts, the response will contain a timeout error and the query will be run in asynchronous mode.
-The possible values are:
+   Sets the waiting time for responses to DDL queries from all cluster hosts.
+If a DDL query isn't executed on all hosts, a response contains the timeout error and the query is run in asynchronous mode.
+Possible values:
-   * Positive integer: Timeout is equal to this integer (in seconds).
+   * A positive integer: The timeout is equal to this integer (in seconds).
    * `0`: Asynchronous mode.
-   * Negative number: Infinite timeout.
+   * A negative number: Infinite timeout.

-   The default value is `180`.
+   By default, `180`.

 * **Distributed product mode**{#setting-distributed-product-mode} {{ tag-con }} {{ tag-cli }} {{ tag-api }} {{ tag-sql }}